Cowa/cowa.github.io/_posts/2015-10-23-ngram-models-scala.md

 <script src="https://gist.github.com/Cowa/459b4471a7f192b1b41b.js"></script>

-For each elements, we want the probability.
+For each tuples, we want the probability.
 To compute it, we first need to count occurences of each unique tuples.

 In Scala, we can simply group elements of the list with `groupBy(identity)` function, which returns a `Map`.
 And because same tuples have the same identity, they will be grouped together!
 Then, we have to `mapValues(_.size)` it to get the count.